rigado/bootloader-tools/osx/README.md

 http://brew.sh/.
 If you do not have a package manager installed, follow the instructions on the brew website.

-> *The following examples will assume you have an application called blinky.
-Replace blinky with your own application file name.
-Additionally, they will use the MAC address 123456abcdef and the key 00112233445566778899aabbccddeeff.*
+> *The following examples will use the factory programmed MAC address and the key 00112233445566778899aabbccddeeff.*

 Setup
 -----